 Emily is a graduate of the University of North Carolina Asheville, where she received a degree in Atmospheric Sciences.
 She currently teaches Meteorology in the Aviation Program at the Community College of Baltimore County in Catonsville.

 When she isn't watching the sky, Emily enjoys running, playing the guitar, and reading.
 At home on the Eastern Shore, Emily also enjoys spending time with her husband and new son.

-Jeff Barnd - Anchor
+Jeff Barnd - Special Correspondent

 Jeff Abell - Reporter and Saturday Evening Anchor